atomikui/atomikui-core/src/components/progress-bar/Progress-bar.md

 ### Progress Bar Color Themes

-There are 20 dark and 20 light themes. to choose from. simplay pass in a `theme` prop with the color of your choice.
+There are 20 dark and 20 light themes. to choose from.
+Simply pass in a `theme` prop with the color of your choice.

 #### Dark Themes